-- Use or possession or distribution of alcohol or drugs, or misuse of prescription medication (See Alcohol/Drug Policy)
+- Use or possession or distribution of alcohol, drugs, tobacco, electronic cigarettes, vaping devices, or misuse of prescription or over-the-counter medication.
+(See Alcohol/Drug Policy)

-- Possession or use of tobacco products, including juuls
+- Possession or use of tobacco or nicotine products, including juuls.

-- Expressions (verbal or written) of racism, sexism, religious intolerance, homophobia
+- Expressions (verbal or written) of racism, sexism, religious intolerance, or homophobia.

 - Conduct that could cause a fire in a School building: lighting a match, smoking indoors, etc.

-- Possession or use of fireworks, firearms, air guns, paint guns, slingshots, explosives, knives larger than a pocket knife
+- Possession or use of fireworks, firearms, air guns, paint guns, slingshots, explosives, or knives larger than a pocket knife.

 Students who are involved in any of the activities listed above or any other violation of the community’s moral and ethical standards will face a meeting of the Discipline Committee.

 The Discipline Committee consists of five faculty members chosen by the Head of School and eight students elected by their Forms.
-The advisor of the student appearing before the Committee and the two School co-presidents serve as non-voting members of the Committee.
-Mr. Robinson, as Dean of Student Life, is the Chair of the Committee.
+The Advisor of the student appearing before the Committee and the two School Co-Presidents serve as non-voting members of the Committee.
+The Dean of Students is the Chair of the Committee.

 After carefully examining the facts of each case and taking into consideration the student’s record at the School, the Committee recommends a penalty to the Head of School.
 He makes the final decision.